How to buy a New Zealand business

 It may be advisable to check that the status of the property under the RESOURCE MANAGEMENT ACT 1991 is appropriate for your intended use of it, especially if you plan to modify the business so that the use of the property is different from that of the seller.

 If the premises are leased, the lease is part of the goodwill.
 The consent of the landlord to the lease being assigned to you will need to be obtained, but the landlord cannot unreasonably withhold consent.
-The sale agreement form approved by the Real Estate Institute and the Auckland Law Society provides that it is the seller's responsibility to seek the landlord's consent.
+It is the seller's responsibility to seek the landlord's consent.

 What plant is included?
 "Plant" normally includes all items of machinery, implements, vehicles, furniture, fittings and fixtures